rishi-vigneshwaran/football/README.md

 - Automated tests can be run using the appropriate commands in the respective frontend and backend directories (`npm test` for React and `./mvnw test` for Spring Boot).

+### Swagger Documentation

+The Swagger documentation for the backend API can be accessed [here](http://localhost:8080/swagger-ui/index.html?continue=).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.